JellisyWoes/jellylogger/docs/api.md

 ### logger

-The main singleton logger instance.
+The main logger instance that serves as the entry point for JellyLogger.

 ```typescript
 import { logger } from "jellylogger";